 Saving changes in Git vs SVN is also a different process.
 SVN Commits or 'check-ins' are operations that make a remote push to a centralized server.
 This means an SVN commit needs Internet access in order to fully 'save' project changes.
 Git commits can be captured and built up locally, then pushed to a remote server as needed using the

-git push -u origin master command.
+git push -u origin main command.
 The difference between the two methods is a fundamental difference between architecture designs.
 Git is a distributed application model whereas SVN is a centralized model.
 Distributed applications are generally more robust as they do not have a single point of failure like a centralized server.

 Git has an additional saving mechanism called 'the stash'.
 The stash is an ephemeral storage area for changes that are not ready to be committed.
 The stash operates on the working directory, the first of the three trees and has extensive usage options.
 To learn more visit the